tinybirdco/use-case-examples/change_copy_pipe_time_granularity/README.md

 This Materialized Pipe gets the data from the `live` release and will copy it in the `preview` release, changing the time granularity.
 In this case, we are stopping backfill on today.
 Remember in this example we are calculating yesterday's snapshot.

-To run the populate that performs the data migration from `live` to `preview`, we need to add a custom post-deployment action with the prepared Materialized View:
+To run the populate that performs the data migration from the current `live` release (`0.0.1`) to `preview`, we need to add a custom post-deployment action with the prepared Materialized View:

 `deploy/1.0.0/postdeploy.sh`
 ```bash